 The Scottish Government's vision is that by 2020 everyone is able to live longer, healthier lives at home, or in a homely setting.
 It promotes prevention, anticipation and supported self-management, and an emphasis on ensuring that people who are admitted to hospital are able to return to their homes or a community environment as soon as is appropriate, with minimal risk of readmission.

-The programme focuses on key areas of health and social care that can prevent unnecessary admission to hospital and enable people to remain at home or in a homely setting with the support their family and the community.
-There are four key strands to the programme:
+Living Well in Communities focuses on key areas of health and social care that can prevent unnecessary admission to hospital and enable people to remain at home or in a homely setting, with support from their family and the community.
+The current workstreams are:

 - frailty and falls in the community

 - intermediate care and reablement